 Now, imagine a tiny little town, with say, 200 people in it.
-30 of those people aren’t adults, and most of them wouldn’t come to a play space without an adult in tow.
+30 of those people are under 18, and most of them would only come to a play space with an adult in tow.
 If all of those people come once, that’s already 30% of the entire community – and many of those folks would come regularly.
 If we train seniors to volunteer, that ignites another chunk of the population in the ideology.
 Collaborating with various services for the community engages even more.
 Which means pretty quickly, we have a high likelihood of shifting a majority of the community’s perspective.

 And since we’re implementing this initiative in our small town, doing it based in research and with plans to study our outcomes, we hope this can become a replicable model for play spaces in small communities across the country.
 Meaning our entire country’s perspective could be shifted.